Mark Yashaev

 Mark Yashaev (מארק יאשאייב) is an Israeli photographer.

 Biography

 Mark Yashaev was born in Azerbaijan.
-At the age of nine he immigrated to Israel with his family.
-He studied in photography department and received his BEd from the WIZO Haifa Academy of Design and Education.
+At the age of nine, he immigrated to Israel with his family.
+He studied in the photography department and received his BEd from the WIZO Haifa Academy of Design and Education.
 He completed an MFA at the Bezalel Academy of Arts and Design in 2013.

 Yashaev's initial photography work documents the daily life of his immigrant family through a series of portraits, notable for their intimacy.
-In his later work, he started to mount photographs in sculuptural installations, which also included ready objects and the exhibition space itself.
+In his later work, he began mounting photographs in sculptural installations that also included ready-made objects and the exhibition space itself.
 His works are in public and private collections around the world, including the Tel Aviv Museum of Art permanent collection.